stefanholek/setup.py/README.rst

 5. Upload
 ---------

-The 'setup.py upload' command is safe to use in recent versions of Python.
+The 'setup.py upload' command is safe to use with recent versions of Python.
 See e.g. Python issue12226_ and issue22417_.

 .. _setup.cfg: https://github.com/stefanholek/setup.py/blob/master/setup.cfg